libo3019/LALRParserGenerator/Readme.md

 you provide a adaptable function whose prototype is written in c code template file or a generated c code.

-LALRParserGenerator can infer any symbol's type, a non terminal symbol or a terminal symbol, which is useful when a developer want to verify a language's grammar file.
+LALRParserGenerator can infer any symbol's type, a non terminal symbol or a terminal symbol, which is useful when a developer wants to verify a language's grammar file.

 All examples are provided, which can run corrently.